 is a local historic collection of buildings.
 Since 1949, eight buildings from 1700 and 1800s have been placed here: Millhouse, granary, storehouse,living room, farmhouse... .
-Several arrangements takes place at Bygdetunet each year.
+Experience this place by a guided tour?

 The large sandbank in Western Sannidal was made by the thick glacier that covered Norway about 10,000 years ago.
 It has given the village the name.
 It was called in old Norwegian: Sandhaukadalir - the valley with sandbank.
 The first building development was probably taken place here with the farm Mo as centre.
 In the 13th century, a small stave church was built and its remainders are now found in the new church built in 1772.